Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 - Are seeking multi-unit franchise opportunities.”

-About eighty per cent of Chick-fil-A operators own just one restaurant.
+About eighty per cent of Chick-fil-A franchisees own just one restaurant.

-That means the owner is deeply involved and hands on to ensure food quality, cleanliness, and the other myriad factors that go into running a thriving Chick-fil-A restaurant.
+That ensures the owner is deeply involved and hands on to ensure food quality, cleanliness, and the other myriad factors that go into running a thriving Chick-fil-A restaurant.

 Here’s how the company describes the benefits of its franchise model on its website: